Got a Mini Cooper EV? Perhaps park it outside a neighbour's house and run fast.

 Canadian billionaire, Lawrie Sheldon Strulovic (aka Stroll) owns 25 per cent of the biz.
 Just to show you the incestuous nature of the auto industry, guess who the second biggest individual shareholder is?
 Yup it's Irish lad Eric Li Shufu, the owner of Volvo owner Geely.

-Yup in 2025 for a tad under a million dollars, you’ll be able to buy the “back from the dead” Aston Martin Vanquish.
-Twenty readers, one friend and the only family member who reads the daily diary of the metal lovers’ dream, the eco version of the family friendly touring car has a 605KW twin-turbo V-12 and a top speed of 344km/h.
+Yup in 2025 for a tad under a million dollars, you'll be able to buy the "back from the dead" Aston Martin Vanquish.
+The eco version of the family friendly touring car has a 605KW twin-turbo V-12 and a top speed of 344km/h.

 But eco fans, for only $5m more you can buy the hybrid collaboration between Aston Martin and Red Bull Racing, the Valkyrie.
 Yes, it's designed mainly by Adrian Newey.
 And all 150 have been sold.
 And it will race at Le Mans next year.